Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 The decline dumbbell bench press is a variation of the decline bench press that uses dumbbells to allow for a greater range of motion during the exercise.

-Using dumbbells also requires a great deal of shoulder and triceps stability, and thus it recruits more muscle fibers to stabilize the body than its barbell counterpart.
+It takes a lot of shoulder and triceps stability to use dumbbells, so it uses more muscle to stabilize the body than its barbell equivalent.

 Muscles Worked